Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 Is Starling Bank Safe?

+It’s natural to wonder if your money will be safe if you go with a new bank like Starling.
 Since the bank is covered under the Financial Services Compensation Scheme (FSCS), you’re covered for up to £85,000 if Starling goes bankrupt.

 Plus, Starling is regulated by the Financial Conduct Authority (FCA) - meaning you get access to the Financial Services Compensation Scheme should you fall victim to fraud.